chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 The toolkit is particularly suited for data from state and local agencies that the [Family Self-Sufficiency Data Center](https://harris.uchicago.edu/research-impact/centers/family-self-sufficiency-data-center) supports, although it can run on any file that meets the format requirements.
 Each analysis presented includes guidance on how to interpret the results and take further steps to understand the quality of your data file before conducting analysis.

 The toolkit checks the data accuracy, the completeness of records, and the comparability of the data over time and among subgroups of interest.
-It incorporates exploratory data analysis and data visualization to draw attention to sets of records or variables that contain outliers or for which data quality may be a concern.
+It incorporates exploratory data analysis and data visualization to draw attention to sets of records or variables that contain anomalies or for which data quality may be a concern.

 This toolkit is written using the R programming language and utilizes RMarkdown for reporting.
 It is oriented for a user new to R to follow our instructions and produce a report for their data file in a few steps.
 For a user who wants to customize analyses in the toolkit, it is helpful to be familiar with R.